Chandigarh mayoral polls: Deeply concerned about horse-trading, says Supreme Court

 The bench proposed that the result of the election be declared by counting the present ballot papers rather than holding fresh polls.

-The Supreme Court on Monday said it was deeply concerned about “horse-trading which is taking place” after the mayoral election in Chandigarh, Live Law reported.
+The Supreme Court on Monday said it was deeply concerned about “horse-trading which is taking place” after the mayoral election in Chandigarh, Bar and Bench reported.

-The court proposed that the result of the election be declared by counting the present ballot papers rather than holding fresh polls.
+The top court proposed that the result of the election be declared by counting the present ballot papers rather than holding fresh polls.

+It also said that the presiding officer, Anil Masih, should be prosecuted for interfering with the election process.
+Masih told the court that he had put marks on eight ballot papers during the counting process.

 A bench of Chief Justice DY Chandrachud, JP Pardiwala and Manoj Misra made the remarks on a day when three Aam Aadmi Party councillors – Neha Musawat, Poonam Devi and Gurcharan Kala – joined the Bharatiya Janata Party.
 With this, the BJP’s councillors in a 35-member civic body have risen to 17, bringing its tally close to a majority.